 Benchmarks and Potential Challenges

-Try to recall the times when your child was forging new pathways of independence in his/her past (for example, kindergarten, driver’s license).
+Try to recall the times when your student was forging new pathways of independence in their past (for example, kindergarten, driver’s license).

-Use these memories as indications of how you and your child might behave throughout this transition.
-For instance, if the child’s pattern is to be very enthusiastic and really “dive in” to experiences and then to lose steam when he/she arrives, then this pattern is likely to be repeated.
+Use these memories as indications of how you and your student might behave throughout this transition.
+For instance, if the student’s pattern is to be very enthusiastic and really “dive in” to experiences and then to lose steam when they arrive, then this pattern is likely to be repeated.

 Reflect on how you typically handle major separations from important people and the kind of supports you need from your partner, family, and friends.